lw8192/Red-Team-Dev/Python/Coding_Interview.md

     list.pop()    #remove item from a list using index, removes last item by default
     list.remove(index)
     sum(list)      #sum ints in a list

+Sorting in-place:
+Modify the input in place, without creating a separate copy of the data structure.
+An algorithm which is not in-place is sometimes called not-in-place or out-of-place.

 Sorting
 [Comparison Based Sorting Algorithims](https://www.cs.cmu.edu/~avrim/451f11/lectures/lect0913.pdf)